vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 )
 ```

 Related to defining how actions change observations, you will also need to define how actions change the state of the agent.
-This is what the `get_state()` method returns.
-The returned state needs to be a `ProprioceptiveState(Dict[str, AgentState])` with an entry per agent in the environment.
+The returned proprioceptive state needs to be a `ProprioceptiveState(Dict[str, AgentState])` with an entry per agent in the environment.
 The entry should contain the agent's position and orientation relative to some global reference point (`AgentState`).
 For each sensor associated with that agent, a `SensorState` should contain the sensor's position and orientation relative to the agent.

-For example, if you have one agent with two sensors, the state dictionary could look like this:
+For example, if you have one agent with two sensors, the proprioceptive state could look like this:
 ```python
 state = ProprioceptiveState(
   {